 David E. Kelley has a silly side.
 Sure, he’s a former Boston lawyer.
-Yes, he’s married to Michelle Pfeiffer and yes, he’s now a successful television producer.
+Yes, he’s married to Michelle Pfeiffer and quite the successful television producer.
 But at least two of his shows, Ally McBeal and Boston Legal, have exposed him as a person who thinks the world of courtrooms and law firms is too much fun to be taken seriously.
 I thank Kelley for that.
 If I were a lawyer, I would love to work for Cage/Fish.

 Ally McBeal lost steam toward the end; several of the new characters were dull and pointless.
 But as Ally said goodbye and moved to New York, one was hoping she would find someone to love and a place to work that was as much fun as Cage/Fish.